GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 {% endDetailsSummary %}

-FLEDGE Key/Value service allows adtechs to query for realtime data when a bid is made by the buyer or when an ad is scored by the seller while preserving privacy.
+FLEDGE Key/Value service allows adtechs to query for realtime data when a bid is made by the buyer, and for sellers to score ads while preserving privacy.
 FLEDGE Key/Value service is one of the [FLEDGE services](/blog/fledge-service-overview/).

 The Key/Value service is deployed to the adtech's own cloud infrastructure, and the service runs on a [trusted execution environment](#trusted-execution-environment).
 A request to a Key/Value service cannot result in event-level logging or have other side effects.
-The Key/Value service will also support [user-defined functions (UDFs)](https://github.com/WICG/turtledove/blob/main/FLEDGE_Key_Value_Server_trust_model.md#support-for-user-defined-functions-udfs) that allows adtechs to execute their own custom logic within the Key/Value service.
+The Key/Value service will also support [user-defined functions (UDFs)](https://github.com/WICG/turtledove/blob/main/FLEDGE_Key_Value_Server_trust_model.md#support-for-user-defined-functions-udfs) that allow adtechs to execute their own custom logic within the Key/Value service.

 {: #key-value}

-When a buyer or seller makes a request to a FLEDGE Key/Value service, they specify the data they require from the server as a list of 'keys'.
+A buyer or seller provides a list of 'keys' to specify the data they require from a FLEDGE Key/Value service.
 The Key/Value service responds with a value for each key.

 The FLEDGE Key/Value service code is now available in a [Privacy Sandbox GitHub repository](https://github.com/privacysandbox/fledge-key-value-service).
 This service can be used by Chrome and Android developers.